 A special drawing rights (the "SDR") allocation is an unconditional distribution of SDR amounts to International Monetary Fund (the "IMF") member countries by its decision for the purpose of replenishing international reserves and sustaining the liquidity of IMF member countries.
-The allocation is a cooperative monetary response to the global financial crisis by the provision of significant unconditional financial resources to liquidity constrained countries, which have to smooth the need for adjustment and add to the scope for expansionary policies, designed to provide liquidity to the global economic system by supplementing the IMF member countries' foreign exchange reserves.
-The general SDR allocations were made to IMF members in proportion to their existing IMF quotas (Note 31).
-Separately, on 10 August 2009, the Fourth Amendment to the IMF Articles of Agreement providing for a special one-time allocation of SDRs entered into force to boost global liquidity.
-According to the amendment, the special allocation was made to IMF members, which includes Kyrgyz Republic, on 9 September 2009.
+The allocation is a cooperative monetary response to the global financial crisis by the provision of significant unconditional financial resources to liquidity constrained countries, which have to smooth the need for adjustment and add to the scope for expansionary policies, designed to provide liquidity to the global economic system by supplementing the IMF members in proportion to their existing IMF quotas (Note 31).
+Separately, on 10 August 2009, the Fourth Amendment to the IMF Articles of Agreement providing for a special one-time allocation was made to IMF members, which includes Kyrgyz Republic, on 9 September 2009.
 Members and prescribed holders may use their SDR holdings to conduct transactions with the IMF.
 The Kyrgyz Republic received the right to use SDR allocations in the amount of 84 737 thousand SDR.